What is Customer Due Diligence and How Does It Work?

 5. Regulatory Compliance

-Navigating the myriad of evolving regulatory requirements across different jurisdictions adds to the complexity and cost of compliance efforts.
+Navigating the myriad of evolving and often diverging regulatory requirements across different national and international jurisdictions adds immense complexity and cost to compliance efforts.
+Staying updated with changes from bodies like the FATF, FinCEN, FCA, and MAS requires dedicated resources and agile compliance frameworks.

 The KYC regulatory environment is evolving quickly making the tedious manual process for KYC, due diligence, and screening irrelevant.
 Banks and financial institutions also struggle with hiring and onboarding the right talent and expertise.
 In addition, it’s expensive to recruit, skill, and reskill the workforce.